easly1989/primevideo-to-simkl-csv-exporter/README.md

 ## Troubleshooting

 - **Login Issues**:
-  - Complete login within 5 minutes
+  - Complete manual login within 10 minutes when prompted
+  - The application will guide you through the login process
+  - Ensure you're on the Prime Video watch history page after login
-  - For 2FA, enter code within 60 seconds
+  - For 2FA, complete the authentication process as required
-  - Check `login-error.png` for diagnostics
+  - Check `login-error.png` for diagnostics if issues persist

 - **Large Watch Histories**:
   - Processing may take time (1-2 items/second)